How Do I Keep My Nursing License Active When Not Working in Arizona? | Nurse License Renewal

 - Obtained an advanced nursing degree in the past five years (i.e., LPN to RN, RN to BSN, masters, or doctorate).

 Advanced Practice Registered Nurse (APRN) Renewal Requirements

-APRNs are required to submit a separate application from their RN application to renew their APRN certificate.
-APRNs must revew their RN license first.
+APRNs must submit a separate application from their RN application to renew their APRN certificate.
+APRNs must review their RN license first.

 - Hold an active Arizona RN OR current RN license with multistate privileges in another compact state.